 What is an overlapping gene?

 Overlapping genes (OLGs) or dual-coding genes utilize two different reading frames or initiation codons for encoding more than one protein.
-Since both coding (sense strand) and non-coding (antisense strand) strands are utilized during transcription, an OLG can be originated by overlapping of two genes on the same strand or the opposite strand.
+Since both coding (sense strand) and non-coding (antisense strand) strands are utilized during transcription, an OLG can originate from the overlapping of two genes on the same strand or the opposite strand.

 The development of an OLG may involve the extension of an open reading frame, which can be resulted from the start or stop codon substitutions, or elimination of start or stop codons due to deletions and frameshifts.